spryker/spryker-docs/docs/cloud/dev/spryker-cloud-commerce-os/spryker-cloud-commerce--os-management.md

 template: concept-topic-template
 ---

-The goal of this RACI Matrix is to define and document responsibilities, consultation- and reporting-obligations while providing Platform-as-a-Service hosting for a Spryker customer.
+The goal of this RACI Matrix is to define and document responsibilities, consultation- and reporting-obligations while providing Platform-as-a-Service (PaaS) hosting for a Spryker customer.

 ## Glossary